Search

 Parity flag:

-This is a 1 when the result maintains even parity that is even number of 1.
+This is a 1 when the result maintains even parity which is an even number of 1.

 Carry flag: